amanjaiman1/Portfolio-v2/README.md

 # Portfolio-v2
-  Friends, i'm sharing you my portfolio version 2
+  Friends, i'm sharing you my portfolio version 2 <br>
-  In this current version , i've designed and developed the complete UI from previous version and here i'd shared the complete file with you you can download it, run and make this version more awesome, See i do not here to telling you that dont copy it or bla bla but what i want to say that instead of   copying, make changes better from this version.
+  In this current version , i've designed and developed the complete UI from previous version and here i'd shared the complete file with you.
+  Download it, run and make this version more awesome, See i do not here to telling you that dont copy it or bla bla but what i want to say that instead of   copying, make changes better from this version. <br>
   Yeah seriously whatever we do, if its done with team workflows then literally better.
 So i'm finishing my writing here,
 > "Just Do Better"